 Regional Health Command Central: Commander Major General Thomas Temple Jr.

-Regional Health Command Atlantic: Commander Brigadier General Ronald Place.
+and, Regional Health Command Atlantic: Commander Brigadier General Ronald Place.

 Regional Health Command Pacific: Commander Brigadier General Bertram Providence.